 Interestingly, conventional medicine has only recently begun promoting a multi-faceted approach to treating cardiovascular risk factors.
 For example, it’s now advised to use several anti-hypertensive medications at low or moderate doses versus the age-old practice of maximizing one prescription before moving on to the second and third.

 This is a major shift in the modern paradigm.
-Whole systems-based medical providers have been employing this strategy for centuries.
-It inherently avoids the mistake of dividing the body into separate parts or isolated diseases.
+Whole systems-based medical providers have been employing this strategy for centuries, and it inherently avoids the mistake of dividing the body into separate parts or isolated diseases.

 In practice, I’ve always found that cardiometabolic nutrient blends are beneficial from a biochemical, digestive and mental health perspective.
 You can leverage synergy through nutrients that complement each other physiologically, reduce capsule fatigue on both the gut and mind, and improve compliance to achieve the best outcomes for your patients.